drocheam/optrace/docs/source/usage/elements.rst

    RS = ot.RaySource(circ, orientation="Function", or_func=or_func)

-As with other functions we can also provide a keyword argument dictionary for the function, in our case this is done by the :python:`or_args` parameter.
+As with other functions, we can also provide a keyword argument dictionary for the function:

 .. testcode::